Statesman (novel)

 Statesman is a novel by Piers Anthony published in 1986.

 Plot summary

-Statesman is a novel in which Hope Hubris offers liberal solutions to political problems.
+Statesman is a novel in which Hope Hubris offers liberal solutions to the political problems of the world.

 Reception

 Dave Langford reviewed Statesman for White Dwarf #96, and stated that "It's the execution which is dire, with its humourless efforts to characterise all women by their performance in bed with hero Hope Hubris, and the extremely ad-hoc nature of the solutions."